Expectations when taking an online course

 - Install and launch software on their computer

-- Operate a webcam
+- Operate a webcam and microphone

 - Access the settings for their web browser (including enabling plugins/add-ons)